 The DC/Marvel series in the 90s gave us a short Robin (Batman)/Jubilee (X-Men) romance which was quite nicely done, in a rare example of a canonical crossover ship. note Made Hilarious in Hindsight due to the fact that the two were combined in the Amalgam Universe to become Sparrow.

-One of the one-issue "giant crossovers" from the 1980s teased the readers with hints of Beast Boy (then "Changeling")/Kitty Pride.
+One of the one-issue "giant crossovers" from the 1980s teased the readers with hints of Beast Boy (then "Changeling")/Kitty Pryde.
 Another played with the concept, possibly to parody it, by having Spider-Man ask Wonder Woman if she thought it was too early in their relationship to consider marriage (they had met, and briefly fought, only a few minutes earlier).

 A Wolverine/Witchblade crossover licensed by Marvel and Top Cow started with Logan and Sarah Pezzini getting married!
 Obviously it didn't last.

-The SyFy channel has embraced this trope, pairing up Claudia and Fargo in their Warehouse13 / EUReKA crossover episodes.
+The SyFy channel has embraced this trope, pairing up Claudia and Fargo in their Warehouse13 / Eureka crossover episodes.
 At first, it just seems like a mutual crush that won't go anywhere, but then, Claudia's boyfriend breaks up with her.
 Then, Claudia comes to Eureka.
 As they search for what's causing that week's problems, there is some flirting, and after being saved from a minefield, we get a full-blown makeout.

 Setsuko Ohara of Super Robot Wars Z and Shinn Asuka of Mobile Suit Gundam SEED Destiny in Z is probably the most supported pairing, if not, the prime Crossover Ship in existence, as it's one of the few that makes a lot of sense considering their close relationship in-game.
 Because of the presence of Setsuko in the game and how Gundam SEED Destiny's events are rolled out in her route, Shinn's glaring flaws from the original story are actually fixed, or at least mellow them down.
 It helps that Setsuko can relate with Shinn on an emotional level.
 Arguably, this fanon pairing has become the best example of this trope.
 It helps that they actually do become very close in the game.

-In a spin-off series in the Eighties and Nineties, it was impled that Nancy Drew and Frank Hardy had a crush on each other (Poor Ned and Callie).
+In a spin-off series in the Eighties and Nineties, it was implied that Nancy Drew and Frank Hardy had a crush on each other (Poor Ned and Callie).
 Similarly, there was a much more faint flirtation between Bess Marvin and Joe Hardy.

 Especially pairing Usagi with some other guy besides Mamoru.
 There are even two dedicated categories for Gundam Wing and Dragon Ball Z crossovers, mostly because the shows all aired on the Toonami block around the same time.